 To help you understand the differences between checking and savings accounts, here is a chart summarizing the details.

 |Interest earnings||Minimal (if at all)||Yes|

 |Check writing capabilities||Yes||No|

 |Best used for||Spending||Saving|

-Although there are similarities between savings accounts and checking accounts, such as varied minimum opening deposits, maintenance fees, and other monthly fees.
-That said, there are also three major differences lie in how account holders access their money, withdrawal limits, and interest earnings.
+There are similarities when you compare savings accounts vs. checking accounts, such as varied minimum opening deposits, maintenance fees, and other monthly fees.
+That said, there are also three major differences: how account holders access their money, withdrawal limits, and interest earnings.

 When it comes to earning a bit of a return on an online bank account, savings accounts typically offer a higher interest rate than checking accounts.
 In many cases, checking accounts aren’t interest-bearing, meaning no interest is earned at all.
-Interest rates for savings accounts vary, from a current average of 0.06% APY (compared to a current average of 0.03% APY for checking accounts), according to the Federal Deposit Insurance Corporation, or FDIC.
+Interest rates for savings accounts vary.
+The current average is 0.07% APY (compared to a current average of 0.03% APY for checking accounts), according to the Federal Deposit Insurance Corporation, or FDIC.
 You probably will find higher rates at online banks instead of bricks-and-mortar ones.
 By not having physical locations, online banks save money and can pass savings onto their customers.